BestTimesToVisit.com Logo

 Local Buses (Dolomiti Bus)

 Cortina's efficient bus network connects the town center with surrounding villages and hiking trails.
-Timetables are available online and at bus stops.
-Buses are frequent during peak season but less so in the off-season.
+Timetables are readily available, and buses are generally punctual, especially during peak season.
+This is a cost-effective way to explore the area beyond the immediate town center.

-Tip:Check the Dolomiti Bus website for schedules and plan your journeys in advance, especially during peak season.
-Validate your ticket upon boarding.
-Download the Dolomiti Bus app for real-time information.
+Tip:Check the Dolomiti Bus website or app for schedules and plan your journeys in advance, especially during winter when snow conditions can cause delays.
+Validate your ticket upon boarding; inspectors do check.

 Taxi